zamronypj/pokemon/README.md

 ### Known Issues

-Sometimes, API endpoint reply without `Access-Control-Allow-Origin` response header which causing CORS issue with Axios.
+Sometimes, API endpoint replies without `Access-Control-Allow-Origin` response header which causing CORS issue with Axios.
 Nothing we can do about it.
-If that case, try to refresh browser.
+If it happens, try to refresh browser.

 ### Screenshots